-1 GENERAL 1.1 Item under test (item description (name) and characteristics) 1.2 Type of test of the testing method with reference to the documents, in accordance with which the test has been conducted) 1.3 Ground for testing of the testing method with reference to the documents, in accordance with which the test has been conducted) 1.5 Ground for testing (contract No., name and address of the customer) 1.4 The test was attended by ( (full names and positions of the customer's representatives or official observers of the authorized body) 1.5 Date of delivery 1.6 Test period (test dates, including preparation procedures) 1.7 Test location 1 & Test conditions (name and address of the testing laboratory) 1.6 Test conditions (environmental conditions) 2 TESTING AND MEASUR • 2.1 Testing equipment 2.2 Measuring equipment (list of the testing equipment used, last certification date, certificate No. and validity periods) 2.2 Measuring equipment (list of measuring equipment used, their metrological performance, last calibration (verification) dates, certificate Nos. (calibration certificates) and validity periods) 3 DOCUMENTATION List of normative and technical specifications, etc.) cal documentation used (performance specification, test program, test and measurement procedures, standards shall be provided.
-4 TEST PROCEDURE (upo on customer's request) Brief description of the test p rocedure, including test conditions (temperature, humidity, etc.) shall be provided.
-5 DEVIATIONS (list of deviations from the test and measurement procedures) 6 SAMPLES (works performed shall be listed)
+1 GENERAL

+1.1 Item under test

+(item description (name) and characteristics)

+Type of test

+(designation of the testing method with reference to the documents, in accordance with which the test has been conducted)

+1.3 Ground for testing

+(contract No., name and address of the customer)

+1.4 The test was attended by

+(full names and positions of the customer's representatives or official observers of the authorized body)

+1.5 Date of delivery

+1.6

+(test dates, including preparation procedures)

+1.7 Test location

+(name and address of the testing laboratory)

+1.8 Test conditions

+(environmental conditions)

+2 TESTING AND MEASURING EQUIPMENT

+2.1 Testing equipment

+(list of the testing equipment used, last certification date, certificate No. and validity periods)

+2.2 Measuring equipment

+(list of measuring equipment used, their metrological performance, last calibration (verification) dates,

+certificate Nos. (calibration certificates) and validity periods)

+3 DOCUMENTATION

+List t of normative and technical documentation used (performance specification, test program, test and measurement

+oro cedures, standards, technical specifications, etc.) shall be provided.

+4 TEST PROCEDURE (upon customer's request)

+Brie ef description of the test procedure, including test conditions (temperature, humidity, etc.) shall be provided.

+5 DEVIATIONS

+DETIMIONO .

+(list of deviations from the test and measurement procedures)

+6 SAMPLES

+0 SAIVIFLES

+(works performed shall be listed)

+(monte perioritea oriali de lictea)